rust-lang/rfcs/text/0000-ptr-to-field.md

 ## Pointer Metadata

 When projecting to a field the pointer metadata must be preserved.
-Currently types can only have 1 DST field, which means and we only have two forms of primitive DSTs, slices and trait objects.
+Currently types can only have 1 DST field, meaning that the metadata on the parent is exactly the same as the metadata on the child (only DST field).
+We only have two forms of primitive DSTs, slices and trait objects.
+These last two facts mean that every DST must eventually boil down to one of these.
 Slices's metadata is always a `usize` length, and trait objects always have a pointer to their v-table.
-When projecting to the DST.
-For either case the metadata should just be copied over to the resulting pointer if and only if the resulting pointer points to the DST field.
+So when projecting a raw pointer to a DST field in either case the metadata should just be copied over to the resulting pointer.
+This works because we only have slices and trait objects as primitive DSTs.
+For every other type of projection the metadata will be zero-sized, so there isn't anything to worry about.

 If Rust ever gets multiple DST fields, pointer projections will need to adapt to handle that.
 If Rust gets Custom DSTs, then we must consider how that proposal affects pointer metadata.